 The whole notion of investing being risky and “you can lose your money” is so badly perceived by people that they rather NOT take opportunities to make more money than have to come to terms with the risks involves.

 Yes, you can lose money, but aren’t you losing money anyways?
 Factors such as inflation, unnecessary frequent shopping, eating out, fancy purchases, etc do contribute to your financial loss.

 Start building an emergency fund (say 3 or 2 months’ worth of expenses).
 Once your emergency fund threshold is complete, you can safely afford to put money every single month in an investment that’ll grow over time.

 This way you’ll have enough in your emergency fund in case you need it at any point in time, like a safety net.
 And putting money aside for investing won’t imbalance your life.

 I put around $10k every two months in my Webull account and I consistently buy stocks that I think will perform well over time.
 This amount might increase once I start making more from my business.

 Try not to grow your savings account, grow your assets (stocks, property, etc) for greater ROI (return on investment).

 But on the other hand, if your money is super tight for you right now, investing shouldn’t be your priority at all.
-Only when you have some extra money that you don’t need anytime soon that you can put it to good use, choose Investing.
+Only when you have extra money that you won’t be needing anytime soon that you can put it to good use, choose Investing.

 There are literally plenty of ways you can get started (some of which are mentioned above), once you get the hang of it, you’ll enjoy the liberating feeling of NOT constantly worrying about your financial situation in the coming times.